tfvieira/tic43/README.md

 - Lecture 7: Creation of a MCP server for extract OS information and pass it to the LLM.
 - Lecture 8: Creation of an application with Backend and Frontend, using FastAPI and NiceGUI, that is able to create, edit, delete and execute tasks.
 - Lecture 9: Creation of a team of agents that is able to extract the technologies, libraries, or tools mentioned in the user's query and use them to create a python script that can answer the user's query.
+- Lecture 11: Evaluation of the performance of the agents, using LLM as judge combined with the `agno` library.

 OBS: Each folder has a `README.md` file with the instructions to execute the code.